 Social relief has been a very important safety net during the COVID-19 pandemic, especially for marginalised groups in society.
 In Gauteng, 35% of QoL 2020/21 respondents applied for the COVID-19 Social Relief of Distress (SRD) grant that the government introduced and 67% of those who applied received the grant (Figure 34).
-Black African respondents (40%) and Coloured respondents (46%) were the most likely to apply for the SRD grant.
-Only 17% of Indian/Asian respondents and 7% of White respondents applied for the grant.
-Although the applications for the SRD grant were not distributed evenly across population groups, those who received the grant, the proportion receiving the SRD grant was more evenly distributed on the basis of the respondent's population group: 68% of Black African respondents reported someone receiving the grant, compared to 62% of Coloureds, 60% of Indians/Asians and 55% of Whites.
+Black African respondents (40%) and coloured respondents (46%) were the most likely to apply for the SRD grant.
+Only 17% of Indian/Asian respondents and 7% of white respondents applied for the grant.
+Although the applications for the SRD grant were not distributed evenly across population groups, those who received the grant were distributed evenly among population groups.
+Of households where adults applied for the grant, the proportion receiving the SRD grant was more evenly distributed on the basis of the respondent's population group: 68% of black African respondents reported someone receiving the grant, compared to 62% of coloureds, 60% of Indians/Asians and 55% of whites.